Search StreamScheme

 How to Share Your Twitch Channel

-You don’t have to give out your password if you want to share your channel.
+You don’t have to give out your password to share your channel.
 Find your Twitch stream key and give it to the person so that they can broadcast through your channel.
 Don’t give your stream key to anyone that you don’t completely trust.

 You can also allow people to stream to your account by completing the following steps: